Turning an investment property into your home

 Your primary residence, also known as principal place of residence (PPOR), refers to the residence in which you permanently reside.
 This residence does not generate income for the owner and is also exempt from capital gains tax.

-Turning your investment property into a primary residence has a beneficial impact on your capital gains tax liability, but unfortunately, you’ll no longer be allowed to claim tax deductions on your rental property.
+Turning your investment property into a primary residence will likely have a beneficial impact on your capital gains tax liability, but unfortunately, you’ll no longer be allowed to claim tax deductions on your rental property.
+Speak to your financial or tax advisor to understand the tax implications specific to your circumstances.

 Before you begin packing up your belongings in boxes, if there is already a tenant in place within your investment property, moving right away cannot take place.

-Residential tenancy laws afford tenants various rights, including adequate notice that an owner is wishing to return to the property to reside.
-To move back in you will need to issue any tenant with a ‘Notice to Vacate’ and provide the tenant with sufficient notice in accordance with relevant state legislations.
+Residential tenancy laws afford tenants various rights, including adequate notice that an owner wishes to return to the property to reside.
+To move back in, you will need to issue any tenant with a ‘Notice to Vacate’ and provide the tenant with sufficient notice following relevant state legislations.

-Another important factor to consider when moving into your investment property is the loan you have against your property.
-It is best to speak to your lender to advise them of your intentions to move in to your investment property, so they can advise you of the implications this will have on your home loan.
-Your lender will be required to update your loan purpose from ‘investment’ to ‘owner occupied’, which can sometimes attract a lower interest rate!
-However this purpose change will most likely require you to provide your lender with some form of evidence of occupancy showing your new residential address, like your updated drivers license.
+Your lender will be required to update your loan purpose from ‘investment’ to ‘owner occupied’, which can sometimes attract a lower interest rate.
+However, this purpose change will most likely require you to provide your lender with some form of evidence of occupancy showing your new residential address, like your updated driver's license.

 Find out in under 2 minutes if you qualify for one of our low rate home loans.